The Best Places To Visit In Colorado

 If you are into hiking, you will be pleased to know that the park boasts more than 350 miles of trails, going through alpine peaks, by clear lakes, and along green meadows.
 This is also where you will find Longs Peak, one of Colorado’s “fourteeners,” or mountains that are taller than 14,000 feet.

-Among the highlights of the park there are the scenic Trail Ridge Road or Bridal Veil Falls.
-Other popular drives such as Upper Beaver Meadows Road and Old Fall River Road are not accessible the winter months.
+Among the highlights of the park, there are the scenic Trail Ridge Road or Bridal Veil Falls.
+Other popular drives, such as Upper Beaver Meadows Road and Old Fall River Road, are not accessible during the winter months.

-PRACTICAL INFORMATION: Rocky Mountain National Park is located about 1.5 hours drive from Denver.
-The best way to explore it is by car, but if you don’t have one you can join a guided tour such as this full-day trip to Rocky Mountain National Park.
-The best place to stay close to Rocky Mountain National Park is Estes Park, where you will find a good selection of accommodation, restaurants, breweries and stores.
+Rocky Mountain National Park is located about 1.5 hours drive from Denver.
+The best way to explore it is by car.
+If you don’t have one, consider joining a guided tour such as this one.

 Make sure to read my post The Best Things To Do In Rocky Mountain National Park.